GhanafiK/Weather/README.md

 # Weather Forecast Web App 🌦️
 Welcome to the Weather Forecast Web App!
 This project predicts the weather for the current moment and the next two days.
-It’s built using HTML, CSS, and JavaScript, and it leverages APIs to provide accurate weather information.
+It’s built using HTML, CSS (including Bootstrap), and JavaScript, and it leverages APIs to provide accurate weather information.
 Let’s dive into the details:

 ## Features
 1. Real-Time Weather Data